Ali-Jan/Ali-Jan/README.md

-# 👋 Hi, I'm Ali Jan
+# Ali Jan here — welcome to my data space

-A professional **Data Analyst** with a background in Mathematics and 7+ years of experience in sales operations.
-Transitioned into data analytics with a strong foundation in Excel, SQL, Power BI, Tableau, Python, Data Manipulation and Data Visualization.
+Data Analyst | Math Brain | Dashboard Addict

+I went from crunching numbers in the world of sales ops to making data talk with **Python, Power BI, Tableau & SQL**.
+With 7+ years of experience and a background in mathematics, I’m all about **finding stories in spreadsheets** and **solving problems with pixels, queries, and code**.

 ## I specialize in:
-- Data Cleaning & Transformation
+- Cleaning & wrangling messy data like a pro
-- Interactive Dashboards & Reports
-- Business Insights & KPI Analysis
-- Predictive Analytics & Customer Behavior
+- Building dashboards that actually get used
+- Tracking KPIs & uncover what’s driving the business
+- Predict future trends using machine learning (yes, the fun stuff)

 ---

-## Tools & Technologies
+## Tech I Use (a lot)

 **Languages:** Python, SQL
 **Tools:** Power BI, Tableau, Excel, Jupyter Notebook, Google Colab